 Maybe you thought that working on your couch would prove comfortable, but you soon found that you ended up with headaches by the end of the day.
 Even slumping over your desk to see an ill-positioned monitor can cause chronic back pain.
 Placing can remind you to sit up straight and keep your feet flat on the floor.

 Another option you might consider is investing in a variable-height desk.
+If you’re going to be standing for prolonged periods of time, you should also invest in a pair of shoe insoles to ensure your feet are positioned correctly in order to avoid back pain.
 If you feel insecure parting with your hard-earned money with all the unknowns right now, a stack of boxes allows you to move from sitting to standing to give your back a break.